JSON: sites/ccac/themes/ccacTurisme/templates/frases (ok) turisme.altcamp.cat

 The town of La Riba is known for the Brugent river, for climbing and for the paper mills established on the banks of the Brugent since the 18th century.
 Even today, the paper sector is a great economic engine for the population.
 You can see the old mills, some restored, on the road to Farena.

 La Riba has always been an unbeatable destination for hiking.
 Every corner is a good place to admire the landscape.
 The climbers have even opened several routes on the walls of the Penya Roja, among other places.
-The fountains and pools that form the Brugent river
+The fountains and pools that form the Brugent river contrast with the imposing aggressiveness of the mountains that embrace them; bathing is very enjoyable in summer, providing you always follow the instructions from the authorities.

-A characteristic feature of La Riba is the bridge that spans the Francolí River near the confluence with the Brugent that connects the neighbourhoods on either side of the river.
+A characteristic feature of La Riba is the bridge that spans the Francolí river near the confluence with the Brugent that connects the neighbourhoods on either side of the river.

 The parish church in the town centre is dedicated to Sant Nicolau (18th century).
 Visiting it means strolling through the steep streets of a town arising from the growth of industry and the use of the river and the forest.